 This research also offers a note of caution for those who urge areas to ‘play to their strengths’ when attempting to improve their economies.
-Those cities that have continued to specialise in similar types of activities, such as Blackpool in aerospace, are the ones that have become less complex in recent years.
+With the UK economy shifting towards new activities, cities that have continued to specialise in the same activities, such as Blackpool in aerospace, are the ones that have become less complex in recent years.
 This suggests that in many struggling places, it is not what a place has, but rather what a place doesn’t have that should be of concern.
-Many places in North and Midlands won’t see a turnaround in the coming years if they continue to focus on what they already have, particularly in lower-skilled parts of manufacturing.
+Many places in North and Midlands won’t see a turnaround in the coming years if they continue to focus on what they already have, particularly in lower-skilled parts of manufacturing and services.
 They need to focus on addressing the barriers that stop more complex activities from investing in their areas.

 Introduction